 Why do businesses need Customer Success?

-Unfortunately, there’s always going to be another competitor, usually with a similar version of the product that your customers could choose instead.
+Unfortunately, there will always be another competitor, usually with a similar product version that your customers could choose instead.

 “Every day we’re saying, ‘How can we keep the customer happy?
 How can we get ahead in innovation by doing this?’… because if we don’t, somebody else will.”